XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 With allow-listing, there needs to be a bidirectional trust between the holder and the issuer.
 Let's explore the flow and compare the difference with above:

 1. Alice has a CFT of currency `USD` (same as above)
 2. Bob wants to hold it, and therefore submits a `CFTokenAuthorize` transaction specifying the `CFTokenIssuanceID`, and does not specify any flag.
-This will create a `CFToken` object on a `CFTokenPage` with zero balance, and potentially taking up extra reserve. (same as above)
+This will create a `CFToken` object with zero balance, and potentially taking up extra reserve. (same as above)
 **However at this point, Bob still does not have the permission to use `USD`!**
 3. Alice needs to send a `CFTokenAuthorize` transaction specifying Bob's address in the `CFTokenHolder` field, and if successful, it will set the `lsfCFTAuthorized` flag on Bob's `CFToken` object.
 This will now finally enable Bob to use `USD`.
 4. Same as step 4 above
-5. Same as step 5 above
+6. 5.
+Same as step 5 above

 **It is important to note that the holder always must first submit the `CFTokenAuthorize` transaction before the issuer.** This means that in the example above, steps 2 and 3 cannot be reversed where Alice submits the `CFTokenAuthorize` before Bob.